 The who and what: Originally conceived as a response to the protests and resulting violence in Charlottesville, The Good Fight’s mission is to give creators the opportunity to let their voices be heard and make a peaceful stand against bigotry, racism and hate.

 There are a number of big name creators involved, many of them well-known for their activism and involvement in previous benefit books.
-This includes Mark Waid, J. H. Williams III, Greg Rucka, Greg Pak, Phil Hester, Erica Shultz and Natasha Alterici.
+This includes Mark Waid, J. H. Williams III, Greg Rucka, Greg Pak, Phil Hester, Erica Schultz and Natasha Alterici.
 But it’s also worth checking out the list of relative newcomers who’ve been doing great work on the indie scene and are sure to bring their A-game for this anthology.

 J.H.
 Williams III and Ryan Burton’s ‘Rise Against the Terror’